Second-order Conditional Gradient Sliding: Second-order Conditional Gradient Sliding Algorithm

 \end{enumerate}

 The Second-order Conditional Gradient Sliding (SOCGS) algorithm (Algorithm~\ref{algo:proj-Newton}) is designed with these considerations in mind, providing global linear convergence in primal gap and local quadratic convergence in primal gap and distance to $\vx^*$.
 The algorithm couples an independent ACG step with line search (Line~\ref{algLine:ACG}) with an Inexact PVM step with unit step size (Lines~\ref{algLine:PNStep1}-\ref{algLine:PNStep3}).
 At the end of each iteration we choose the step that provides the greatest primal progress (Lines~\ref{algLine:MonotonicityFirst}-\ref{algLine:ACGStep}).
 The ACG steps in Line~\ref{algLine:ACG} will ensure global linear convergence in primal gap, and the Inexact PVM steps in Lines~\ref{algLine:MonotonicityFirst}-\ref{algLine:ACGStep} will provide quadratic convergence.

-Note that the ACG iterates in Line~\ref{algLine:ACG} do not depend on the Inexact PVM steps in Lines~\ref{algLine:MonotonicityFirst}-\ref{algLine:ACGStep}.
+Note that the ACG iterates in Line~\ref{algLine:ACG} do not depend on the Inexact PVM steps in Lines~\ref{algLine:PNStep1}-\ref{algLine:PNStep3}.
 This is because the ACG steps do not contract the primal gap on a per-iteration basis (see discussion in Section~\ref{Subsection:CGAlgGlobalConv}).
-Moreover, the line search in the ACG step (Line~\ref{algLine:ACGStep}) can be substituted with a step size strategy that requires knowledge of the $L$-smoothness parameter of $f(\vx)$ \cite{pedregosa2020linearly}.